 Complaints made by Telephone

 - You may wish to make a complaint in writing and, if so, please follow the procedure in paragraph 8 below.
 However, if you would rather speak on the telephone about your complaint, then please telephone the Senior Clerk, Lizzy Stewart, who has been nominated by Chambers to handle/manage the resolution of complaints made by telephone.
-If the complaint is about the Senior Clerk, please telephone the Head of Chambers, Sue Carr QC.
+If the complaint is about the Senior Clerk, please telephone the Head of Chambers, Mark Cannon QC.
 If you wish, you may of course raise your complaint in the first instance directly on the telephone with the barrister concerned.
 The person you contact will make a note of the details of your complaint and what you would like done about it.
 S/he will discuss your concerns with you and aim to resolve them.
 If the matter is resolved, s/he will record the outcome, check that you are satisfied with the outcome and record that you are satisfied.
 You may also wish to record the outcome of the telephone discussion in writing.

 - If your complaint is not resolved on the telephone, you will be invited to and you should in any event write to us about it within the next 14 days so that it can be investigated formally.

 Complaints made in Writing

 - Please give the following details: